Lathrop Bicycle Accident Lawyer

 - Wear a helmet: Adults are not required to wear a helmet in most California cities.
 In contrast, helmets can prevent catastrophic injuries or death on a bicycle if an accident occurs.

 - Wear bright clothing: Always wear bright or fluorescent clothes to be more visible to drivers.
 Wear reflective arm or ankle bands, or add reflective tape to your helmet if you ride at night.

 - Equip your bike: Install lights and mirrors on your bike to assist with safe lane changes.

 - Signal when turning: Always use hand signals when making a right turn, a left turn, or brake.

 - Know the rules of the road: Familiarize yourself with bicycle laws in the areas where you ride.
 The cycling laws above apply to all California cities and counties.
-But some cities can determine whether or not bicyclists can ride on the sidewalk.
+However some cities can determine whether or not bicyclists can ride on the sidewalk.

-Drivers speeding is the number one cause of injuries and fatalities to bicyclists.
+Driver speeding is the number one cause of injuries and fatalities to bicyclists.
 Speeding increases a vehicle's stopping distance and collision force, resulting in a significant risk of death in a collision.

 Other top causes of bicycle accidents include the following:

 - drivers making a U-turn or illegal left-turn